navy/memberid/README.md

 }
 ```

-You can convert from base ID to the github ID with the `-to` option:
+You can convert to the github ID with the `-to` option:

 ```bash
 % idconv -c sample.json -to github jojo